Humans were made admirable, praiseworthy, respectable and good, and God expects us to treat our fellow human beings accordingly.

 We previously looked at four principles which serves as the platform for biblical success.
 These four principles, as discussed in the following posts, are:

-- Know Your Calling (Know Your Calling)
+- Know Your Calling (There Is A Calling On Your Life)

 When these four foundational principles of success are established in our lives, honour for God and man will be the fruit that bears witness to the depth of that foundation.
 It is a direct result of the love of God that flows through us, just like two atoms of hydrogen and one atom of oxygen in suitable conditions can’t help but form a water molecule.

 Many who profess to be Christians walk around treating others with complete disregard and no respect at all.
 They have no desire to show honour to any except themselves and maybe the person paying their salary.
 Incidentally the majority of us lack power in everything we do.
 We lack power because God’s love is not flowing through us the way it should, blocked by our unwillingness to cultivate a lifestyle of showing honour instead.

 The Microsoft Encarta Dictionary defines honour as having or showing great respect and admiration for somebody or something.
 How many of us show respect or have admiration for the homeless, the poor, the hungry or the mentally ill, to name a few?

 When we realise God created everybody for the same purpose, regardless of their social status, we can understand why it is so important to show honour to more than just the people we feel like showing it to.
 All the more so when we understand God wants us to play a part in reaching out to the lost, helping them to escape damnation and realise the purpose they were created for as well.

 1 Peter 2:17 says,

 Show respect for all men [treat them honorably]…